SirDagen/php-beautiful-numbers/README.md

 echo "I see " . $bn->tnum( $val, ['trees', 'one tree'] ) . " on the hill."; // singular distinction
 ```

-The output looks like this (Deutsch, English):
+Output looks like this (Deutsch, English):

 ```html
 Ich sehe neun Bäume auf dem Hügel.   (=9)